minoad/articles/style_guides_cheatsheets/cheatsheets/python_time_complexity.md

 Linear complexity class scales upward linearly as you increase the input.
 If the input of `n=10` takes 5 minutes, the an input of `n=20` will take 10 minutes.

-For example, if i give you 5 dice, ask you to roll them and then tell me the sum, you would:
+For example, if i give you 5 dice, ask you to roll them and give me the sum, you would:

 ```pseudo code
 op_count    operation